 1. Rocket League Rules and Format

-1.1 Player EligibilityAll players participating in Rocket League competitions must enter their Rocket League ID.
+1.1 Player EligibilityAll players participating in Rocket League ladders must enter their Rocket League ID.

 The gameaccount is needed to check if the correct player is playing.

 In order to participate in cups & ladders by ESL, you must meet the following requirements:

 - You must be a registered player on the ESL website.

 - You must have an active Rocket League ID in good standing and add it to your profile.

 1.2.
 Player NamesESL reserves the right to edit Nicknames and/or URL aliases.
 Player names that are too similar to that of another player are subject to be changed by ESL.
 For more information on team and player names, please refer to the ESL Global Ruleset section 3.1.2.